 There are several optional modes for executing the data generation inner flow:

-Note that the data generation flow can be edited to be executed in different modes, if needed:
+Note that the data generation flow can be configured to run in different modes, if needed:

 Click here for more information and examples related to the RowsGenerator Actor.